ZeroWBC: Learning Natural Whole-Body Humanoid Interaction from Human Egocentric Data: General Interactive Motion Tracking Details and Experiments

-We categorize motions into difficulty levels from 1 to 10 based on their motion intensity, coordination complexity, and stability requirements.
+\textbf{Motion Difficulty Curriculum.} We categorize motions into difficulty levels from 1 to 10 based on their motion intensity, coordination complexity, and stability requirements.
 Lower difficulty levels correspond to static or simple locomotion motions, while higher levels involve dynamic, low-stability, or acrobatic actions.
 Table~\ref{tab:difficulty_curriculum} summarizes the grading criteria and representative motions.

 During training, the tracking policy is exposed to motions with gradually increasing difficulty.
 The policy first learns to track low-difficulty motions and is progressively trained on higher-difficulty motions as tracking performance improves.
 This curriculum strategy encourages stable learning and improves robustness when tracking complex motions.